 "Gira el tiempo" (2006) by La banda de los hermanos Carrascalejo.

 Currently he is living in Amsterdam (The Netherlands), where he leads his own project "Pablo Martinez Flamenco-Jazz Band" receiving the second prize in the semifinal of the Keep an Eye Jazz Award 2013 and performing in some of the best venues in Europe such as the Bimhuis in Amsterdam, the Jamboree in Barcelona and the Concertgebouw Koorzaal in Amsterdam among festivals throughout the Dutch geography.
 They released their first album “De madrugada” in 2016, featuring Jorge Pardo.
-He also works as a freelance musician, with bands such as Latin Society, CaboCubaJazz, Orquesta Mercadonegro, Marutyri, Labryenco, Daahoud Salim Quintet, The BvR Flamenco Big Band, The Jazz Orchestra of the Concertgebouw and Metropole Orkest.
+He also works as a freelance musician, with bands such as Latin Society, CaboCubaJazz, Orquesta Mercadonegro, Marutyri, Labryenco, Daahoud Salim Quintet, The BvR Flamenco Big Band, New Cool Collective Big Band, The Jazz Orchestra of the Concertgebouw and Metropole Orkest.